microsoft/restler-fuzzer/README.md

 If you use RESTler in your research, please cite the (default) ICSE'2019 paper ([BibTeX](./docs/user-guide/icse2019.bib)).

+RESTler includes multiple test generation strategies.
+In order to get a comprehensive comparative view w.r.t. to (i) efficiency
+(i.e., how quickly can RESTler find crashes) and (ii) effectiveness (i.e., how many crashes can RESTler find in a give time frame), we recommend comparing against all documented `fuzzing_mode(s)` because each one provides a different trade-off between breadth and depth of state space exploration.
+We also recommend running `test` mode before any fuzzing, as described below, to discover and fix setup issues (e.g. adding required pre-requisite parameter values to the dictionary) prior to fuzzing.

 RESTler was created at Microsoft Research and is still under active development.

 For an overview and demo on how to get started, see [Webinar - Fuzzing to Improve the Security and Reliability of Cloud Services](https://www.youtube.com/watch?v=FYmiPoRwEbE).